Fully Insured Plans

 In a private exchange, employers are put on a level-funded plan – but the claims fund is pooled between all employers on the exchange.
 In a small group of 10 to 20 employees, claims will be combined with all other groups in the pool.

 This creates a much more stable renewal environment for smaller groups, as the exchange performs as a large group (for example, as 400 employees) rather than a small group.
-Abbot Benefits Group is proud to offer this emerging medical benefits plan to small businesses through our partnership with Benefit Concepts, Inc.
+Abbot Benefits Group is proud to offer this emerging medical benefits plan for employees of small businesses through our partnership with Benefit Concepts, Inc.

 Self-funded plans are most common in employers with more than 100 employees.
 In a self-funded plan, the employer is financially liable to pay claims until they reach the stop loss limits.
 These limits typically fall into one of the following categories: